-5. Should I keep evidence that I have met the standard?
+10. Should I keep evidence that I have met the standard?

-Yes.
+Yes, you must keep records of your CPD activities for 5 years.
 The CPD standard requires you to keep a portfolio that documents your learning goals, records your planned activities and your reflection on how these activities will or have improved your practice.
 The standard also requires you to keep evidence of the CPD you have completed.

-Each year the Board conducts random audits of practitioners for compliance with the CPD standard.
+Each year the Board conducts random audits of optometrists for compliance with the CPD standard.
 If you cannot provide evidence of your compliance the Board may decide to investigate the matter.

-6. What if I can't meet the standard?
+11. What if I can't meet the standard?

-The Board believes that the range of activities and the timeframe provided, including the pro rata allowance, is flexible enough to enable you to meet the standard except in exceptional circumstances.
+The Board believes that the range of activities and the timeframe provided is flexible enough to enable you to meet the standard except in exceptional circumstances.
 If exceptional circumstances prevent you from practising and from completing your CPD the Board may grant you an exemption.
-For more information about exemptions see the Board's Fact sheet: CPD exemptions. <k>>
+For more information about exemptions see the Board's Fact sheet: CPD exemptions.

-7. Do I need to meet the standard if I'm taking a break from practice?
+12. Do I need to meet the standard if I'm taking a break from practice?